grapemoli/grapemoli/README.md

 # Introduction
-👋 Hi, I’m @grapemoli, a Sophpmore working towards a BS in Computer Science.
+👋 Hi, I’m @grapemoli, a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

+Relevant courses that I took are Data Structures and a myriad of math classes (Multivariate Calculus, Linear Algebra, Statistics).
+Upcoming relevant courses this spring are Software Engineering courses and Database/Data Systems courses.

 You can also view the projects at the following webpage: **grapemoli.github.io**